iwk-digital/scorewarp/README.md

 # ScoreWarp

-Horizontal warping of Verovio SVGs to match performance time stamps
+Horizontal warping of Verovio SVGs to match performance timeline.